omonimus1/slack_coding_challenge/README.md

 # slack_coding_challenge
 Slack bot Designed to daily send a link to a coding challenge.
 ![image](img/logo.jpeg)

+## Functionalities
+This bot will automatically send a message to your slack channel.
+It is able to fetch a random link of a coding challenge from a file, or, from a mysql database (which I am currently using).

 ## System requirements
 * Python3
 * slacklist ```pip install slackclient```
+* Mysql ```pip install MySQL-python```

 ## How to avoid to get this script running h24